uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 Each oneDAL algorithm has its own dedicated namespace, where the corresponding descriptor is defined (for more details, see :ref:`common_namespaces`).
-Descriptor, in its turn, defines defines the following:
+Descriptor, in its turn, defines the following:

-- **Template parameter.** A descriptor is allowed to have any number of template parameters, but shall support at least two:
+- **Template parameters.** A descriptor is allowed to have any number of template parameters, but shall support at least two:

    + ``Float`` is a `floating-point type <floating-point_>`_ that the algorithm